lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

          1 = dual edge            1 = 3. edge of quad-edge (== sym(e) == rot(rot(e)))
 ```

-The 31st bit is reserved, so we can decide if the edge belongs to the primal mesh or its dual and the rest is used as the index into the respective vector.
-But because we allocate the edges continuously, they always come in pairs inside each vector and we can switch between them just by flipping the 0th bit of index.
+The 31st bit is reserved to decide if the edge belongs to the primal mesh or its dual and the rest is used as the index into the respective vector.
+But because we allocate the edges continuously, they always come in pairs inside each vector and we can switch between them by just flipping the 0th bit of their index.
 What this means is that we can not only drop the `siblings` member but that we can actually calculate `rot(e)`, `sym(e)` and `inv_rot(e)` using relatively simple bit-wise math instead of chasing pointers!

 Since we are already stealing parts of our indices, we will reserve one more value from each as an identifier{% note Which will bring our total number of possible edges down to a meager 2'147'483'645... %} for invalid or unset edges, vertices and faces.
 These will be important later to define boundary edges or incomplete meshes during construction.
 But they also allow as to "delete" elements from the mesh.
-Because the index of an element is also used to reference it, we can't just remove them from the vector, because that would move all later elements, changing their index.
-Instead, we utilize the invalid IDs to leave "holes" in the vector, that we can skip during processing and fill in later with new vertices/faces/edges.
+Because the index of an element is also used to reference it, we can't just remove them from the vector, as that would move all later elements, changing their index.
+Instead, we'll utilize the invalid IDs to leave "holes" in the vector, that we can skip during processing and fill in later with new vertices/faces/edges.

 And that's it, for the most part.
-As a last step we will just sprinkle a bit of data-oriented design over our structure, by moving our data from the `Vertex`/`Face`/`Edge` struct directly into separate vectors in the Mesh.
+As a last step we'll just sprinkle a bit of data-oriented design over our structure, by moving our data from the `Vertex`/`Face`/`Edge` struct directly into separate vectors in the Mesh.
 That doesn't change much in our case, as our structs were already rather small and simple, but could be a wee bit fast for some cases{% note e.g. if we just need to follow the next-Pointer of an edge but don't need the origin of the edge %}.
-It also simplifies our structs a bit, because we don't need separate structs for `Primal_edge` and `Dual_edge` or inheritance anymore.
-And finally it frees up `Face`, `Vertex` and `Edge` as type names, that we can then use as type-safe ID-wrappers.{% note The actual implementation follows the same structure, but is a bit more complex because it needs to handle "holes" in the vectors left by modifications.
+And it also frees up `Face`, `Vertex` and `Edge` as type names, that we can then use as type-safe ID-wrappers{% note The actual implementation follows the same structure, but is a bit more complex because it needs to handle "holes" in the vectors left by modifications.
 And it's a bit less readable because I'm using a thin C-API over my C++ implementation to achieve ABI stability.
-Furthermore, I've also left out any constructors, operators and methods here. %}
+Furthermore, I've also left out any constructors, operators and methods here. %}.
+We also dropped the separate types for primal and dual edges, to further simplify the structure.
+However, it might be interesting to provide separate types to already distinguish them in the type-system, instead of later at runtime.
+But that is an extension I might look at later.

 ```cpp
 struct Face {